 The route north from the lake was flat hiking through a forest that was alternatively scabby and lush.
 It was also waterless.
 If not for the Devilfish Cache just north of highway 138, it would be a 30 mile carry to Thielsen Creek.
 Thank you Devilfish!

 After a few hours in the forest I looked up and noticed skies were blue.
-I pulled off mask while setting up camp and smelled no smoke for the first time since leaving Ashland.
+I pulled off my mask while setting up camp and smelled no smoke for the first time since leaving Ashland.
 I can only hope this continues.